eqcorrscan/EQcorrscan/eqcorrscan/doc/intro.rst

 Supported environments
 ----------------------

-We support Linux, OSX and Windows environments running Python 2.7.
-We do not yet support Python 3.x, but we are working on it!
+We support Linux, OSX and Windows environments running Python 2.7 and 3.5.
+We don't run our tests on other versions of Python so you might have some issues with other Python 3.x series, if you do, let us know.

+We do **not** support Python 2.6.

 Functions